GP-CoderEpic/MERN-Stack-Training-Diary/MERN_Stack_Training_Diary.md

 ### 🧠 Reflections:
 Today was about writing cleaner, scalable, and more secure backend code.
 Understanding how to manage environments and separate logic into different files is key for team collaboration and production-readiness.

-I’m beginning to feel more like a real-world developer now—building not just "working code," but **maintainable code**.
+I'm beginning to feel more like a real-world developer now—building not just "working code," but **maintainable code**.

 ---